Sherbet and the sound that is ever sweet

 Clive had come from an advertising background so he was all about marketing and positioning.
 As “Summer Love” had been so huge the previous summer, he planned another summer hit for 1975-76 and he and Garth wrote “Child’s Play”, originally intended as a TV show theme but a runaway summer hit in its own right.
 I provide a list of Sherbet clips to view at the end of this piece, but if you only watch one, watch the clip of “Child’s Play”.
 The director was in a Monkees frame of mind; the guys played their parts brilliantly.
 I can watch that clip over and over and never get tired of it.

 “Child’s Play” was a song so alluring in its pop mastery that even Cold Chisel’s Don Walker thought highly of it.
 In fact, many an Australian male musician has greatly admired Sherbet, from Tim Freedman to members of the Hoodoo Gurus, and the band had many teen male fans, now adults who still love them.
 But back in the seventies, it seemed to be all about girls, and when Clive suddenly left the band in the new year of 1976 (yes, making the Life album really was that tear inducing), hearts were broken, fans bereft… And then when highly respected guitarist Harvey James joined, instantly winning his own share of devoted fans, it was on with the show.
 The Howzat! album was recorded with its landmark title track, with one of the most recognisable, albeit too brief, guitar solos in Australian music history (Harvey and that yellow Strat, legendary…).
 It was the biggest hit the band ever had, the only single that could knock ABBA off the top of the charts that year, and overseas chart success ensued.
-But before they headed off to try to capitalise on that success, there was the “Around Australia in 80 Days” tour with John Paul Young and Ted Mulry Gang, and that’s when I finally got to see them live for the first time.
+But before they headed off to try to capitalise on that success, there was the “Around Australia in 80 Days” tour with Ted Mulry Gang, and that’s when I finally got to see them live for the first time.

 Sherbet was my third concert experience (Bay City Rollers supported by Andy Gibb, and Queen with the “A Night At The Opera” tour being my first and second), on 27 June 1976 when they played at the Hordern Pavilion.
 I remember being overwhelmed because I wanted really badly to listen to the music and look intently at the guys, but the girls in the audience were so frenzied it bordered on frightening.
 By their Christmas show that year I was better prepared, had a closer seat, snapped a few pics, and at the tender age of fourteen was ready to be the expert concert attendee moving forward.
 The band had just returned from their first foray overseas and we’d missed them terribly, such was their prominence in the public gaze.